ErikRZH/pyflink-python-flink-examples-docker/FlinkandPyflink.md

 [This example is illuminating for working with states](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/datastream/fault-tolerance/state/).

 ### Issues encountered
 1. **Kafka/ES sinks and sources: connector issues due to changed interfaces in Flink 1.14**.
-The more elaborate example was originally used Flink 1.13 and the connectors needed to interface with kafka and elasticsearch caused much trouble when upgrading to Flink 1.14.
-Given the evidence scattered online the following sequence of events seem to have cause the bug: in Flink 1.12 [a new kafka interface was introduced](https://nightlies.apache.org/flink/flink-docs-release-1.12/release-notes/flink-1.12.html) for connectors, and in [Flink 1.14](https://nightlies.apache.org/flink/flink-docs-release-1.14/release-notes/flink-1.14/) they [discontinued the old format and changed all connector interfaces](https://issues.apache.org/jira/browse/FLINK-23513).
+Example 2 originally used Flink 1.13 and the connectors needed to interface with kafka and elasticsearch caused much trouble when upgrading to Flink 1.14.
+Given the evidence scattered online the following sequence of events seem to have cause the problem: in Flink 1.12 [a new kafka interface was introduced](https://nightlies.apache.org/flink/flink-docs-release-1.12/release-notes/flink-1.12.html) for connectors, and in [Flink 1.14](https://nightlies.apache.org/flink/flink-docs-release-1.14/release-notes/flink-1.14/) they [discontinued the old format and changed all connector interfaces](https://issues.apache.org/jira/browse/FLINK-23513).
 Thus: if you try to use connectors but get an error along the lines of `pyflink.util.exceptions.TableException: org.apache.flink.table.api.TableException: findAndCreateTableSource failed.` this may be what is causing you grief.